Apollo013/AspNet_MVC5_Security_Claims/README.md

 Developed with Visual Studio 2015 Community

 To run, launch the app using F5 and register a new user.
-Navigate to the Home page and in Visual Studio, observer the output window in debug console.
+Navigate to the Home page and then in Visual Studio, observe the output window in debug console.

 ---